PaddlePaddle/Paddle/paddle/framework/net_design.md

   // `def` is a proto message that describe the structure of a network.
   NetworkBase();

+  // Infer the shapes of variables required by operators in the network.
+The
+  // `scope` will be mutated according to the inferred shapes. virtual bool InferShape(Scope *scope) = 0;

   // run all the operators and return success(true) or not, all the
   // variables are located in `scope`. `begin` and `end` specify the scope of
   // `ops_` to run, If no positive indexes are provided, all operators in `ops_`
   // will run.
   virtual bool Run(Scope *scope, OpIndex begin = -1,
                    OpIndex end = -1) const = 0;

- protected:
-  // keys of the input variables feed into the network. std::vector<string> inputs_;
-  // keys of the corresponding output variables the network will mutate. std::vector<string> outputs_;
 };
 ```